lisov1y/tindog/README.md

 # tindog
 Tinder for dogs.
 Yeah.
 No jokes.

-In this project I used HTML, CSS, Bootstrap 5.
+Used: HTML, CSS, Bootstrap 5.